Jean Stapleton: Personal life

 Stapleton was married to William Putch from 1957 until his death in 1983.
 The couple had two children: actor/writer/director John Putch and television producer Pamela Putch.

 For 30 years, William Putch directed a summer stock theater, Totem Pole Playhouse, at Caledonia State Park in Fayetteville, Pennsylvania.
 Stapleton performed regularly at the theatre with the resident company.
+When William Putch died of a heart attack during the run of a production Stapleton had been appearing in at the playhouse, Stapleton insisted on performing that night.

 Stapleton's brother, Jack Stapleton, was a stage actor.
 Her cousin was actress Betty Jane Watson.
 Stapleton was active in the Christian Science church.
 She was unrelated to actress Maureen Stapleton, contrary to a common misconception.

 Stapleton supported Walter Mondale's campaign in the 1984 presidential election, was a vocal supporter of the Equal Rights Amendment, and took an active role in the 1977 National Women's Conference.

 Stapleton rarely appeared on talk shows, but reunited on-camera with Carroll O'Connor on Donny and Marie Osmond's show on April 24, 2000, a little over a year before O'Connor's death.
-When the Osmonds asked her to perform in Edith Bunker's voice, she jokingly told them that she only does so "for pay".
+When the Osmonds asked her to perform in Edith Bunker's voice, she declined to do so, and jokingly told them that she only does so "for pay".

 Stapleton admitted that she seldom watched All in the Family, but by 2000 she reconsidered, she told the Archive of American Television.

 Death and reaction

-Stapleton died at her apartment in Manhattan on May 31, 2013, at age 90.
+Stapleton died at her apartment in Manhattan, on May 31, 2013, at age 90.

 Norman Lear said, "No one gave more profound 'how to be a human being' lessons than Jean Stapleton."
-Roseanne Barr said that Stapleton's range was "unbelievable, deep, and majestic."
 Co-star Rob Reiner said, "Working with her was one of the greatest experiences of my life."
 Sally Struthers said, "Jean lived so in the present.
 She was a Christian Scientist who didn't say or think a negative thing ...
 She was just a walking, living angel".

-The marquee lights on Broadway were dimmed for one minute on June 5, 2013, at 8 p.m.
+The marquee lights on Broadway were dimmed for two minutes on June 5, 2013, at 8 p.m.
 EDT, to honor the memory of Stapleton.
-She is buried at Lincoln Cemetery in Chambersburg, Pennsylvania.
+She was cremated by Neptune Society in Paramus, New Jersey.
+Her cenotaph lies at Lincoln Cemetery in Chambersburg, Pennsylvania.